linrongbin16/fzfx.nvim/README.md

   -- environment variables
   env = {
     -- by default use `vim.env.VIM` (e.g., `/usr/local/bin/nvim`) as the lua script interpreter,
-    -- but you can overwrite by set below option. nvim = nil,
+    -- you can overwrite by set this option. nvim = nil,

-    -- by default use `vim.fn['fzf#exec']` function as the fzf binary, -- but you can overwrite by set below option. fzf = nil,
+    -- by default use `vim.fn['fzf#exec']` function as the fzf binary, -- you can overwrite by set this option. fzf = nil,
   },